 Shipping heavy items can be quite costly.
 Since a typical E-bike weighs more than double a regular bike this reflects on the shipping cost.
 Not only shipping cost to you but shipping cost from the original overseas supplier.

-You can often save a little money if you can pick your bike up directly from the manufacturer if you are one of the lucky few that have e-bike manufacturer in your area.
+You can often save a little money if you can pick your bike up directly from the manufacturer if you are one of the lucky few that have an e-bike manufacturer in your area.

 Why are electric bikes so heavy?